 Step 1: In a small dry pan, toast the spice mix over medium heat until fragrant, stirring often with a wooden spoon.
 Remove from heat and set aside.

 Step 2: Heat veggie broth in a large pan.
 Add red pepper, green pepper, asparagus, red onion, tomato, and corn.
 Heat, stirring occasionally, until veggies are slightly tender.
-Add green olives, agave nectar or maple syrup, lime juice, chocolate chips, and reserved spice mix.
+Add green olives, coconut nectar or maple syrup, lime juice, chocolate chips, and reserved spice mix.
 Stir until chocolate chips are melted.
 Season with salt, to taste.

 Step 3: Arrange 3 slices of polenta per person in the center of your plate.
 Spoon half of the bean/veggie mix (although I always give Jeff more) over the polenta.
 Top with a spoonful of salsa, a dollop of sour cream (optional), some chopped avocado, and a sprinkling of chives.